ExpressLRS/Docs/docs/software/serial-protocols.md

 Here's a few things to be aware of when using this Receiver Mode:

-- The ELRS tx should be set to 100Hz Full, and Switch Mode to 8ch.
+- The ELRS TX should be set to 100Hz Full, and Switch Mode to 8ch.
 - Channels 1, 2, 4 are Pan, Tilt, Roll
 - Aux1/CH5 is unused but should be set as an arm switch and left in the unarmed position (Low).
 - Aux2/CH6 should be a 3 way switch.
 From the switch center position to high/low, Rec start/stop or photos can be captured.